---------- Forwarded message ----------

 This professional Kenyan theatre group produced a musical theatre production

-focused on HIV/AIDS education, called "Aspirations", which features a
+focused on HIV/AIDS education, called "Aspirations"

 musical comedy format and portrays 21 young Kenyans, each from different